platformsh/template-builder/templates/gatsby-wordpress/files/README.md

 </a>
 </p>

-This template builds a multi-app project using Gatsby as its frontend and a Wordpress backend to store content using Gatsby's Wordpress source plugin.
+This template builds a two application project to deploy the Headless CMS pattern using Gatsby as its frontend and Wordpress for its backend.
+The `gatsby-source-wordpress` source plugin is used to pull data from Wordpress during the `post_deploy` hook into the Gatsby Data Layer and build the frontend site.
+Gatsby utilizes the Platform.sh Configuration Reader library for Node.js to define the backend data source in its configuration.
+It is intended for you to use as a starting point and modify for your own needs.

+Note that after you have completed the Wordpress installation, the project will require a redeploy to build and deploy Gatsby for the first time.
+See the included README's post-install section for details.

 Gatsby is a free and open source framework based on React that helps developers build statically-generated websites and apps, and WordPress is a blogging and lightweight CMS written in PHP.